How to Get more Views on LinkedIn in 2021

 He can’t afford to pay to get known and the competition is tough on the network, so his posts don’t get many views.

-The algorithm then sees a high engagement rate and thinks that the content is very interesting.
+The algorithm then sees a high engagement rate and thinks that the content is pretty interesting.
 It will display it to a larger number of people.

-As the other members of the group who have engaged are also in this sector (peer relevance), we can estimate that the post will be highlighted to a qualified audience, i.e. interested in management topics (as the members of our network on LinkedIn are often in a similar ecosystem).
+As the other members of the group who have engaged are also in this sector (peer relevance), it’s probable that the post will be highlighted to a qualified audience, i.e. interested in management topics (as the members of our network on LinkedIn are often in a similar ecosystem).

 We can therefore hope to obtain organic or natural engagement (i.e. not from LinkedIn engagement pods or advertising).